EventStore/documentation/docs/cloud/automation/pulumi.md

 # Pulumi provider

-Event Store Cloud provides a Pulumi provider to automate the provisioning of EventStoreDB clusters.
+Kurrent Cloud provides a Pulumi provider to automate the provisioning of KurrentDB clusters.
 The provider is available via the [Pulumi Registry][pulumi provider].

 ## Installation